mzattera/predictive-powers/docs/preview/index.md

   * `EmbeddingService`: embeds text and calculates semantic (cosine) similarity between texts; it takes care of automatically splitting long texts when needed.

-  * `QuestionAnsweringService`: answers questions, using an user-provided context.
-The context can be a list of embeddings from a [knowledge base](#kb).

-  * `QuestionExtractionService`: extracts different kinds of questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
-It automatically handles long texts.

-     Provided only over OpenAI endpoint for now.

   * `ImageGenerationService`: to create images.

      Provided over both OpenAI (DALL-E) and Hugging Face (Openjourney) endpoints.